 Rest assured hip and knee replacement surgery has been tried and tested over the years.

-Successful hip and knee replacement surgery procedures have been taking place since the early 1960′s.
-There is a news report mentioned in our hip replacement forum about a lady who had hers done in 1966.
+Successful hip and knee replacement surgery procedures have been taking place since the early 1960’s.
+There is a news report mentioned in our hip replacement forum about a lady who has had her implant for over 40 years.

 Most implants/prostheses have also been around for years.
 Although they have been redesigned and refashioned since then, they are conceptually the same.
 They have stood the test of time.
 What makes one operation a success and another less successful is often a matter of surgical skill and experience.

 In the US, 225,900 primary hip replacements and 431,485 primary knee replacements were carried out in 2004 according to data from the Nationwide Inpatient Sample.
 In the UK, 27,814 primary hip replacements and 75,629 primary knee replacements were recorded in the National Joint Registry in 2008.
 Of these, a very tiny number (statistics show fewer than 1% overall) have problems.

 Statistics show a growing number of years in the longevity of prostheses.